DukePantarei/discord-alternatives-wishlist/README.md

 ## What Is This?

-This repository is a **structured, community-maintained wishlist** of features we want to see in a Matrix-based Discord alternative.
+This repository is a **structured, community-maintained wishlist** of features we want to see in a Discord alternative.
 Think of it as a public product roadmap, built by users, for developers.

 Matrix is a powerful, decentralized, and federated open protocol for real-time communication.
 It already supports a lot of what Discord users love.
 However, the experience across clients is fragmented, and some key features are missing or hard to discover.
 This project aims to change that.